Last revised: February 2020

 What does this Privacy Statement cover?

-This Statement explains how we collect, handle and protect personal information when:
+This Statement explains how we collect, handle, store and protect personal information when:

-- We provide professional services to our clients
+- We provide professional services to you or our clients;

 This Statement also contains information about when we share information with Deloitte Touche Tohmatsu Limited (“DTTL”), its member firms, or their related entities (collectively, the “Deloitte Network”).
-Please see www.deloitte.com for a more detailed description of DTTL and its member firms.
+Please see About Deloitte for a more detailed description of DTTL and its member firms.

 Are all areas of this Website covered by this statement?